-4) Feature “Most Popular/Viewed Posts” and/or “Related Posts.”
+4) Feature “Popular Posts” and/or “Related Posts.”

-Once a blog post makes its way to the “Recent Most Popular” module featured on the right of this blog, it consistently receives more traffic than other blog posts – even if the post is months old.
-Ensure that your nonprofit is strategically driving traffic within your blog by prominently featuring your most popular or viewed posts.
-“Related Posts” are usually featured at the end of a post and are less effective because many readers don’t read your entire post.
-Ideally, your blog features both “Most Popular/Viewed Posts” and “Related Posts.”
+Once a blog post moves its way into the “Popular” module featured in the right bar of Nonprofit Tech for Good, it consistently receives more traffic than other blog posts, even if the post is months old.
+Ensure that your nonprofit is strategically driving traffic within your blog by prominently featuring your most popular posts using a plugin, such as WP Tab Widget.

 5) Format blog content for easy reading.

-- Write short paragraphs.
+- Write short paragraphs

-- Break up text with bold, large headings.
+- Break up text with bold, large headings

-- Bold hyperlinks.
+- Bold hyperlinks

-- Use bullet points or numbers to break up long sections of text.
+- Use bullet points or numbers to break up long sections of text

-- Embed images and videos that are consistent in size.
+- Embed images and videos that are consistent in size

-Packed with practical advice and customized for small nonprofits on a limited budget, the Website & Email Marketing Best Practices for Nonprofits webinar stresses the importance of professional website design and strategic email marketing and fundraising.
+Packed with practical advice and customized for nonprofits on a limited budget, the Website & Email Marketing for Nonprofits webinar stresses the importance of website and email marketing for fundraising.